flosse/scaleApp/README.markdown

 ## Plugins

-- MVC
+- mvc - simple MVC classes
-- Collection
+- dom - plugin for DOM manipulations (currently only used for `getContainer`)
-- dom
+- util - collection of helper functions
-- util
+- i18n - plugin for multi language support

 ## Usage